 Here are Seven Steps to Reduce Your Risk of Identity Theft:

-5. Use That Shredder Shred old credit card statements, bank statements and any other documents with sensitive information.
+Shred old credit card statements, bank statements and any other documents with sensitive information.
 If you wouldn’t want someone grabbing it out of the trash, don’t give anyone the opportunity.
 It is always advisable to use a secure document disposal service instead of leaving things to chance.

 Join Our Newsletter